 2. 5-HTP Can Help With Depression

-Another very strong benefit of supplementing with 5-HTP is its power to help with depression by increasing the serotonin levels.
+Another very big benefit of supplementing with 5-HTP is its power to help with depression by increasing the serotonin levels.

 Those effects of 5-HTP on symptoms of depression have been well studied, especially how the 5-HTP increases serotonin level, which directly influences depression.
 [4, 5]

-However, current research shows that while 5-HTP can be effective as an individual compound, combining it with other proven supplements is more effective for treating depression.
+However, current research shows that while 5-HTP can be useful as an individual compound, combining it with other proven supplements is more effective for treating depression.

 If you do have symptoms of depression, I do recommend consulting your doctor.